rapidsai/cudf/python/cudf_polars/docs/overview.md

-Finally, for writing transformations that take nodes and deliver new nodes (e.g. rewrite rules), we have a final utility `reuse_if_unchanged` which can be used as a base case transformation for node to node rewrites.
-It is a depth-first visit that transforms children but only returns a new node with new children if the rewrite on children changed things.
+Finally, for writing transformations that take nodes and deliver new nodes (e.g. rewrite rules), we have a final utility `reuse_if_unchanged` that can be used as a base case transformation for node to node rewrites.
+It is a depth-first visit that transforms children but only returns a new node with new children if the rewrite of children returned new nodes.

 To see how these pieces fit together, let us consider writing a `rename` function that takes an expression (potentially with